- Jobber Blueprint /

 Each city or state will have differing auto detailing prices based on the cost of resources and labor—and what people are willing to pay for the service.

-For example, auto detailers in Florida typically charge between $63 – $150 for a detailing service, while detailers in New York charge anywhere from $50 to $300.
+For example, auto detailers in Florida typically charge less than the national average, or $120-$160 for basic car detailing service.
+On the other hand, detailers in New York charge anywhere from $65-325.

 If you’re just starting an auto detailing business, knowing how to price your services will help you estimate jobs faster, win more work, and grow.